blkfltchr/bewabonshilling/README.md

         slug: '/',
       },
       {
+        name: 'Portfolio',
+        slug: '/portfolio',
+      },
+      {
         name: 'About',
         slug: '/about',
       },
       {
-        name: 'Services',
-        slug: '/services',
-      },
-      {
-        name: 'Blog',
-        slug: '/blog',
-      },
-      {
         name: 'Contact',
         slug: '/contact',
       },
     ],
-    postsPerFirstPage: 7, // Number of posts on the first page
-    postsPerPage: 6, // Number of posts used on all other pages /*
+    /*
       Root URL for posts and tags
       For example: 'blog' will result in:
         - www.example.com/blog/
         - www.example.com/blog/post-name/
     */
-    basePath: '/blog', // All posts default to /blog (change to /projects) if you replace the blog with a portfolio.
+    basePath: '/blog', // All posts default to /blog (change to /portfolio) if you replace the blog with a portfolio.
   }
 ```